-LIEF’s dyld shared cache support allows the inspection and extraction of libraries from Apple dyld shared cache.
+LIEF’s Dyld shared cache support enables the inspection and extraction of libraries from the Apple Dyld shared cache.

 import lief